CloudNativeEntrepreneur/register-server-handlers/README.md

 # register-server-handlers

-Registers a folder of handlers as HTTP POST routes on a server that parses cloudevents from payload before sending to handler
+Registers a folder of handlers as HTTP POST routes on a server

 ## Usage